mikemacharia39/cards/README.md

 This a card API that allows you to create, edit, delete and view cards.

 ## Documentation
-The Swagger API documentation is available on: `http://localhost:8000/swagger-ui/index.html`
+The Swagger API documentation is available on: `http://localhost:8000/authentication-docs/swagger-ui/index.html`

-The Open api documentation is available on: `http://localhost:8000/v3/api-docs`

 ## Running the application
 To run the application, you need MySQL installed and then create the database card. \